rehierl/abstract-properties/13-x-document-trees/13-2-traversal-pre-order/1-1-apply-the-rule.md

 n.c = null
 ```

-Since the pre-order rule will effectively prefix a node's current sequence
+Since the pre-order rule will effectively prefix a node's current sequence of
-of subsequent siblings with its child order, a node can be treated afterwards
+subsequent siblings by its child order, a node can be treated afterwards as
-as having no more child nodes, which is why the pre-order rule can be said to
+having no more child nodes, which is why the pre-order rule can be said to
 remove all child nodes by turning them into subsequent siblings of their former
 parent.
-Because of that, the pre-order rule can be said to push the child nodes
+Based on that, the pre-order rule can be understood to push the child
-of a node, including all of their descendants, one level upwards closer the
+nodes of a node, including all of their descendants, one level upwards closer
-tree's root.
+to the tree's root.

 Note that, in this context, a missing sequence can be treated as being
-equivalent to an empty sequence (i.e. no null-reference error).
+equivalent to an empty sequence (i.e. no null-reference errors).

-Note that, if a node is a leaf, then the pre-order rule will have no effect
+Note that, if a node is a leaf, then the rule will have no effect.
+Likewise, a
-on it.
-Likewise, a node that had subsequent siblings but no child nodes will
+node that had subsequent siblings but no child nodes will remain unchanged.
+In
-remain unchanged.
-In contrary to that, a node that had child nodes but no
+contrary to that, a node that had child nodes but no subsequent siblings will
-subsequent siblings will have its sequence of (former) child nodes as its
-new sequence of subsequent siblings.
+have its sequence of child nodes as its new sequence of subsequent siblings.

 <!-- ======================================================================= -->
 ## applied to all the nodes => a path graph